Find Grad Schools

 10 Yearly Graduations

 North Carolina State University is the 15th most popular school in the nation for students seeking a master's degree in natural resources management and policy.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+Roughly 36,000 attend the school each year.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
 During the most recent year for which we have data, 10 people received their master's degree in natural resources management and policy from NC State.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Of these students, 83% were women and 17% were members of underrepresented racial-ethnic groups.

 #16